swharden/pyABF/README.md

 * [Additional pyABF Documentation](/docs/)
 * [Unofficial Guide to the ABF File Format](/docs/advanced/abf-file-format/)
 * [pyABF on PyPI](https://pypi.org/project/pyabf/)

+## Porting to Other Programming Languages
+The pyABF project is not only the location of the pyABF Python module, it serves as a site to aggregate ABF file format and analysis information and strategies.
+Code is written to be intentionally readable and efforts are taken to write and maintain documentation, making pyABF easy to port to other programming lanaguges.
+Some efforts to this end have already begin:

+* [vsABF](https://github.com/swharden/vsABF) - A .NET library to interface to files in the Axon Binary Format (ABF)
+* [phpABF](https://github.com/swharden/phpABF) - A PHP interface to files in the Axon Binary Format (ABF)

 ## Features
 * To see what pyABF can do check out the [getting started](/docs/getting-started) page